22.09.50 – Day 6 of Journey – Rana

 As we walked, the mist got thicker around us.
 The cart got harder and harder to push.
 We paused a moment, Jasper covering us with the thin tent of fabric so we could take off our masks and regroup for a moment.
 Jasper doesn’t look at any of us.

-I’ll have to tear these pages out and eat them if we ever get home, but I like the idea of some future expedition or strange traveller finding proof of my deceptions.
-I had to tell Cora of course.
-She’s acting as our medic.
-It seemed so minor at the time, just some minor mood swings and a scattered memory, I thought maybe we would have years before it turned into anything.
-Cora agreed.
+I’ll have to tear these pages out and eat them if we ever get home, but I don't like the idea of some future expedition or outsider finding this record and thinking I was some kind of victim of circumstances, any more than I was.
+I chose to bring her.
+I had to tell Cora as our acting medic, but it wouldn't be fair to blame her for being convinced by me.
+I've known her my whole life, she owes me a thousand favours, and she's just too empathetic for her own good.
+Anyway, it seemed so minor at the time, just some minor mood swings and a scattered memory, we thought maybe we would have years before it turned into anything.

 “She’s been pushing for this expedition since I was a child,” I said, “all they need is one reason to put it off permanently.
 And it would be so cruel, for her to wait until the end of her life and then never get to see what’s out there.”